 - All Users: This user segment contains all the users available for your account.

-- Test Users: This user segment contains users that you can test for your campaign response.
+- Test Users: This user segment contains users who you can test for your campaign response.
 A campaign or journey can now be tested on this Test Users segment before it is sent to an actual segment.
 The Test User segment is available by default for engagement and UI experiences.

 Click the + Segment button.